Valve Springs in your engine, have a very basic job, but how they do it is very important.

 What Can Cause Valve Springs To Fail

-So, to maintain correct valve operation at normal engine speeds; all of the valve springs, must exert a certain amount of spring pressure.
-Consequently, too low or week valve spring pressure; may cause valves to not completely seal or float under higher (RPM).
+So, to maintain correct valve operation, all of the valve springs, must exert a certain amount of spring pressure.
+Consequently, too low or week valve spring pressure, may cause valves to not completely seal or “float” under higher (RPM).
 While, too high a pressure, may cause premature wear, of other valve train parts.

 Cracked Or Broken Valve Springs

-Valves can float, when the springs can’t keep up with the engine’s speed.
+Valves can “float”, when the springs can’t keep up with the engine’s speed.
 At high (RPM) (anything above 5000 RPM), the valves are opening and closing very rapidly.
-The camshaft rotates at, half the speed of the crankshaft.
-So, at 5000 (RPM); the cam is spinning, at 2500 (RPM); pushing the valves open over 40 times a second!
+The camshaft rotates, at half the speed of the crankshaft.
+So, at 5000 (RPM), the cam is rotates, at 2500 (RPM), pushing the valves open, over 40 times a second!

-So, if the valve springs are weak; the springs may not be able to push the valves all the way shut, before the next opening cycle begins.
-If the valves don’t completely close; the cylinders will lose compression, causing the engine to misfire and lose power.
+So, if the valve springs are weak, they may not be able to push the valves all the way shut.
+Before, the next opening cycle begins.
+If the valves don’t completely close, the cylinders will lose compression, causing the engine to misfire and lose power.

 What Can Cause Hydraulic Valve Lifters To “Pump Up”

-In addition, valve float can also allow hydraulic lifters to “pump up”.
-Hydraulic valve lifters, have an internal piston that is supported by oil pressure.
-Oil pressure pushes the piston up; forcing the pushrod to remain tight against the rocker arm.
-This maintains, zero lash in the valvetrain, for quiet operation.
-If the engine experiences valve float at high (RPM); it can allow the pistons inside the lifters, to move up slightly; as they try to take up slack in the valvetrain.
+In addition, valve “float” can also allow hydraulic lifters to “pump up”.
+First, oil pressure operates an internal piston, inside the hydraulic valve lifter.
+Then, oil pressure pushes the piston up, forcing the pushrod to remain tight, against the rocker arm.
+This maintains, zero lash in the valve train, for quiet operation.
+But, if the engine experiences valve “float” at high (RPM).
+Then, the piston inside the lifter, moves up slightly, as they try to take up slack in the valve train.

-Valve float due to weak valve springs, is bad not only for performance; but also for the valves themselves.
-If a valve remains open too long in an engine with close piston-to-valve clearances; (as is the case with most “interference” engines); one or more valves, may actually hit a piston, causing serious engine damage.
+Valve “float” due to weak valve springs is bad, not only for performance, but also for the valves themselves.
+If a valve remains open too long in an engine with close “piston-to-valve clearances”. (as is the case with most “interference” engines).
+Then, one or more valves, may actually hit a piston, causing serious engine damage.

 The resulting damage, may be: